yoda-digital/mcp-mtender-server/README.md

 The server provides a complete interface to all data available through the MTender API, making it a full-featured OCDS client within the constraints of the underlying API.

+> **Note on Partial Support**: The Implementation Section and Transactions are marked as partial because the MTender system in Moldova currently does not include data for the implementation stage of the contracting process.
+The MTender API only covers four stages: planning, tender, award, and contract, but does not include contract implementation data.
+This is a limitation of the underlying API, not of this MCP server.

 ## Features

 ### Resources